Roche Abbey: Despoliation

-"These seats were like the seats in minsters; they were burned and the lead melted, although there was plenty of wood nearby, for the abbey stood among the woods and the rocks of stone," continued Sherbrook.
-"Pewter vessels were stolen away and hidden in the rocks, and it seemed that every person was intent upon filching and spoiling what he could.
-Even those who had been content to permit the monks' worship and do great reverence at their matins, masses and services two days previously were no less happy to pilfer, which is strange, that they could one day think it to be the house of God and the next the house of the Devil – or else they would not have been so ready to have spoiled it."
+Between 1567–1591, Michael Sherbrook wrote an influential account of the Dissolution of the Monasteries, The Falle of Religiouse Howses, Colleges, Chantreys, Hospitalls, &c.
+Sherbrook was rector of nearby Wickersley while writing, and included a section on Roche Abbey.
+Sherbrook was a child at the time of the suppression and the account, "the most complete from any religious institution in England", was related to Sherbook by his uncle who had been present at the spoliation of the abbey.

+Sherbook's account gives the impression of a frenzy with looting by locals, and that the spoliation at Roche Abbey happened in a short space of time.
+Reassessment of the source and comparison with the treatment of other religious houses suggests a more organised and structured approach, with lead from the roofs likely removed by Cromwell's men.
+A grant of 1546 mentions valuable materials, such as lead and glass, still on the site which the archaeologist Hugh Willmott suggests indicates that the process of spoliation took a longer time than implied by Sherbook.

-Left in ruin, the land passed through many private hands until the 4th Earl of Scarbrough decided it needed revitalising to enhance his adjoining family seat at Sandbeck Park.
+Left in ruin, the land passed through a number of private hands until the 4th Earl of Scarbrough decided it needed revitalising to enhance his adjoining family seat at Sandbeck Park.
 Lord Scarborough enlisted the talents of Capability Brown.
 With an astonishing disregard for history, Brown demolished buildings, built large earth mounds and turfed the whole site.
 Until the end of the 19th century Roche Abbey remained buried beneath Brown's work and wooded parkland.
 But subsequent excavation in the 1920s returned Roche to its former splendour.

 The abbey today

 The site is now in the care of English Heritage.
 The cliff path walk provides access to a view across the abbey grounds where its layout can be appreciated.
-Many of the buildings are low-standing but the walls of the church still stand to full height and the gothic French idealism thrust into its design and architecture is visible.
+Some of the buildings are low-standing but the walls of the church still stand to full height and the gothic French idealism thrust into its design and architecture is visible.
 Later additions to the buildings included a kitchen area and abbot's quarters, built on the other side of the beck and accessed by a bridge which still stands.
 The monks' latrines were over Maltby Beck so the running water took away the waste.
 The stream was dammed higher up to ensure fast-flowing water: quite a modern facility for the 13th century.
 There are several local legends concerning ghosts, tunnels to other buildings, and even a lost wishing well.